 - Audit Roles – important compliance role as mandated by government and all investment companies and banks employ audit managers to fulfil this and submit periodic reports on behalf of the organisations,

 - Investment Bankers – deal making and negotiation along with a knack of understanding value and numbers is required.
 One can be trained to understand the established concepts to be an effective deal makers.

-Finally to conclude, to gain access to specific roles, Masters in Finance will be a better option though for a general finance role where you might be undecided, an MBA finance will be more suited for a generalist role.
+Finally to conclude, to gain access to specific roles, Masters in Finance will be a better option though for a general finance role where you might be undecided, an MBA in finance will be more suited for a generalist role.

 Having said that, one should weigh the pros and cons of getting pre-hand experience for a Masters in Finance.
-This will help to effectively understand the nuances that will be part of the course and will make your studies more useful.
+This will help to effectively understand the nuances that will be part of the course and will make studies more useful.